calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

 It will download this repo to folder /opt/octave-3.8.2-enable-64-ubuntu-14.04 where you can execute the whole recompilation.

+REMARK: Alternatively you can download the git repository to your user's HOME directory and compile it there ...

 5) Run 'all.sh' script in the terminal window - you can redirect the stderr output of the all.sh script to file - i.e. 'all-err.log'.

     (start Terminal)
     sudo su
     cd /opt/octave-3.8.2-enable-64-ubuntu-14.04
     ./all.sh 2>all-err.log

+REMARK: If you downloaded the git repository to your HOME directory then use cd '~/octave-3.8.2-enable-64-ubuntu-14.04' instead.
+You can compile the repository and libraries as non-root user but some commands (like installation of required tools/libraries and installation of the compiled libraries) require root access.
+To avoid beeing asked for sudo password multiple times during compilation - use for example 'sudo ls' command before you execute the 'all.sh' script.

-Additional parameters for tuning the compilation and libraries installation process are in the file 'compile-params.in'.
+IMPORTANT: Additional parameters for tuning the compilation and libraries installation process are in the file 'compile-params.in'.
 If you decide to play around and change any of the parameters in the file 'compile-params.in', there is no guarantee the automated compilation process won't break.
+There are following important parameters in the 'compile-params.in' file you should check and (if needed) change - before you start the compilation script 'all.sh'.
+Those are (use 'nano compile-params.in' to edit the compilation parameters):

+octave64_gitroot = ${HOME}/octave-3.8.2-enable-64-ubuntu-14.04

+In the above example while compiling it in /opt directory set the git root folder accordingly to 'export octave64_gitroot = /opt/octave-3.8.2-enable-64-ubuntu-14.04'

+export prefix64=/usr/local

+This is where the compiled libraries and octave will be installed - into sub-directories (/lib, /bin, /include, /share, ...) of this folder

+export octave64_SS_version=4.2.1

+Which version of SuiteSparse library should be used.
+We recommend the default 4.2.1.
+Alternative 4.4.1 is also prepared for compilation but this won't include use of "CHOLMOD" library as in the versions of SuiteSparse 4.3.x the SuiteSparse API has chnaged which is causing compilation issues of Octave if CHOLMOD is used.

+export octave64_libs_compilation_test=N

+You can alternatively swicth this to 'Y' in order to execute tests of compiled libraries.
+The overall compilation time will be then longer but you can check for errors and warning reported by the particular library tests after their compilation from source.

+export octave64_compilation_test=Y

+By default we want Ocatve compilation process to run final tests.
+To speed up - you can switch to 'N'.

-It will execute following scripts in this order:
+The script 'all.sh' will execute following scripts in this order:

     a) Script '1-compile-install-prereq.sh'